Workers cheered as they enter South Dakota pork plant

 The plant has instructed many workers to return to work this week as it looks to scale up operations by the end of the month.
 Masked employees streamed into the factory entrance as trucks carrying pigs rumbled past.

 The Smithfield plant, which produces roughly 5% of the nation’s pork supply, gave an early warning of how quickly the virus can spread in meatpacking plants that are key to the nation’s food supply.
-Two employees at the plant have died from COVID-19, along with over 20 meat and poultry workers nationwide.
+Two employees at the plant have died from COVID-19, along with more than 20 meat and poultry workers nationwide.

 Dave Tesphay, an employee who was reporting to work on Wednesday, said that with the pandemic “it was really scary at first.”